cev-api/Wurst7-CevAPI/README.md

 - AutoTrader
 - AntiBlast
 - [NiceWurst](https://github.com/cev-api/NiceWurst)
+- SeedMapperHelper
+- OfflineSettings
+- TargetPlace
+- SurfaceXray
+- Anti-Fingerprint
+- TridentESP
+- MobSearch
+- Redstone, Bed, Sign & Workstation ESP
+- SignFramePassThrough (I didn't know something like this existed as a mod already)
-- Custom Waypoint System (not a new idea, but unique in design and functionality)
+- Custom Waypoint System (Not a new idea, but unique in design and functionality)
+- The overall changes to existing hacks, many of which greatly improve original functionality!

 Because so many of these mods are entirely original, I plan to release some of them as standalone projects in the future.

+## Unoriginal

+I have taken the following ideas from other clients/mods:

+- XCarryHack
+- WindChargeKey
+- BeaconExploit
+- AutoMace
+- CoordLogger
+- AntiDrop
+- LogoutSpots
+- Breadcrumbs

+I did not, nor could I copy their code directly as most are Meteor based mods.
+So these are considered my interpretation of the functionality of those hacks.

 ---